ameksike/ksdp/doc/integration.ioc.md

 ## Extending the library

 In the KsDp library, the interface for Inversion of Control (IoC) is extended through the use of analysers and compilers, which allow for the extension of support in cases where there are unsupported types or configurations initially.
+Keep in mind that both the **Analyzer** and the **Compiler** behave like a **Strategy**, for more information about this refer to the following [section](./behavioral.strategy.md).

 ### Analyzers